tradingview/documentation-guidelines/PineBlogPosts/README.md

 Focus on what's in it for users: what they can do with the new feature, and how.

-Our writing style should be the usual TV style: no frills, no bs, engaging, sometimes humorous, and to the point.
+Our writing style should emulate the casual style created by James that has become our trademark: no frills, no bs, engaging, sometimes humorous, and to the point.
 If you are unsure, ask for help from James or Laurie.

-We use U.S. English style and spelling standards, unless otherwise specified.
+Unless otherwise specified, we use U.S. English style and spelling standards.

 ## Process

+We mentioned this in the introduction:
-Blog posts should be well-planned and coordinated with the rollout of the feature.
-Many people must contribute to make great blog posts.
-Their work requires adequate time, so it's important that we give them enough of it for them to do their work properly.
+> Blog posts should be well-planned and coordinated with the rollout of the feature.
+Many people must contribute to make great posts.
+Their work requires time; we must ensure they have enough of it to do their work properly.

 - Although it's not a requirement, it's useful for users if we can include links to published scripts using the feature.
 This entails that we coordinate with PineCoders and give them at least a week to come up with worthwhile example scripts.
 - If you cannot think of useful code examples, ask PineCoders in the or Luc.